-The Initiative aims to develop pan-European talent.
-That means new skills development programmes that can rapidly skill, re-skill, and up-skill at least 1 million talents over the next three years (2023-2025).
+2024 will be the second full year of the Initiative implementation, which aims to develop pan-European deep tech talent education framework.
+That means new skills development programme that can rapidly skill, re-skill, and up-skill at least 1 million talents over the next three years (2023-2025) within deep tech.
 This will broaden the labour force in Europe and encourage high-growth companies active in the deep tech fields to maintain and expand their operations within Europe and beyond.
 The EIT Community will build partnerships with public and private organizations, industry representatives and champions, academia and education providers, Member States, and other EU programmes and Agencies to support the development and roll-out of training programmes committed to the Initiative.